harrybiddle/shallow_ocean_waves/README.md

 <p align="center"><img src="images/example_simulation.gif"></p>

 The various parameters can be tweaked with human-readable units.
-For example, to have the waves decay less slowly:
+For example, to have the waves decay over a longer timescale:

 ```
 python3 shallow_ocean_waves.py --decay "1 month"